ltatarev/react-native-template/CONTRIBUTING.md

 ## Workflow

-We use [GitHub Flow](https://guides.github.com/introduction/flow/), so all code changes happen through pull requests.
+Using [GitHub Flow](https://guides.github.com/introduction/flow/), so all code changes happen through pull requests.

 1. Fork the repository and create your branch from `main`.
 2. If you've changed the functionality, update the documentation.